Rosario's hit in 11th give Guardians 6-5 win over Arizona – KION546

 Rosario hit a line drive past a diving Christian Walker at first base and into right field to score rookie Will Benson from third, setting off a celebration behind the mound.

+The Guardians trail first-place Minnesota by just a game in the AL Central despite being the youngest team in baseball.

+“I’m not sure they check your age when you’re in the batter’s box in the 10th inning,” manager Terry Francona said.

-Rosario, who launched a two-run homer in the first, lined a 1-0 pitch from Mark Melancon (3-10), the Diamondbacks’ 10th pitcher.
-Will Benson began the inning as the automatic runner at second and moved to third on Austin Hedges’ bunt.
+Rosario, who launched a two-run homer in the third, lined a 1-0 pitch from Mark Melancon (3-10), the Diamondbacks’ 10th pitcher.
+Benson began the inning as the automatic runner at second and moved to third on Austin Hedges’ bunt.

 Steven Kwan walked and stole second, but Myles Straw grounded out before Rosario gave Cleveland its fifth walk-off win of the season.

+Rosario said there’s a sense of excitement in Cleveland’s dugout late in close games.

+“You’re always going to have that vibe with that energy,” he said through a translator.
+“It’s easier to play with that energy.”

-Arizona advanced a runner to third with one out in the 11th, but Sam Hentges (3-2) retired Jake McCarthy on a line drive to second baseman Andrés Giménez, and pinch-hitter Buddy Kennedy struck out.
+Arizona advanced a runner to third with one out in the 11th, but Sam Hentges (3-2) retired Jake McCarthy on a lineout, and pinch-hitter Buddy Kennedy struck out.

-Arizona pushed across the go-ahead run in the 10th when Ketel Marte hit into a double play, but Giménez tied it with an RBI single.
+The Diamondbacks pushed across the go-ahead run in the 10th when Ketel Marte hit into a double play, but Andrés Giménez tied it with an RBI single — his fourth hit to go along with a career-high three stolen bases.

-Rosario hit a two-run homer in the third, but Walker’s three-run shot in the fourth off Cal Quantrill erased a 4-1 deficit.
+Rosario hit a two-run homer in the third, but Walker’s three-run drive in the fourth off Cal Quantrill erased a 4-1 deficit.

-Zach Davies allowed both home runs in his first start since June 25.
+Zach Davies allowed both Cleveland home runs in his first start since June 25.
 The right-hander was on the injured list with shoulder inflammation and was activated before the game.
-Davies was pulled after Rosario’s home run in the third and charged with four runs.
+Davies was pulled after Rosario’s homer in the third and charged with four runs.

 Quantrill allowed four runs in six innings.

-Kwan, who had two hits to extend his hitting streak to 15 games, singled with one out in the ninth.
-Ian Kennedy struck out Rosario and retired José Ramírez on a fly ball.
+Kwan had two hits to extend his hitting streak to 15 games in his rookie season.

 Arizona reliever Kevin Ginkel, selected from Triple-A Reno on Monday, struck out the side in the fourth and missed an immaculate inning by one pitch.
 Nolan Jones and Hedges each struck out on three pitches.
 Straw fouled off an 0-2 pitch before taking a called strike three.